Matt-Yeldalo/notes/ruby-optimisation.md

 * Memory optimisation is easy: just review, think, and rewrite

-* A memory-optimised program has the same performance in any modern Ruby
+* A memory-optimised program has the roughly same performance in any modern Ruby

 ### Performance Mindset